itu-p1203/itu-p1203/README.md

 ## Acknowledgement

-If you use this software in your research, you must:
+If you use this software, or derivates of it, in your research, you must:

 1. Include the link to this repository
 2. Cite the following publications: